stefi-says/Automated_RetroFunding_Tooling/README.md

 This repository contains the **research and development** of a project that aims to **map the current state of the public goods ecosystem** and contribute with possible enhancements to make it more effective and sustainable.

-### What are Public Goods?

-Think of public goods like roads, parks, or open-source software - things that benefit everyone but are often underfunded because it's hard to charge people for using them.
-In the blockchain world, this includes things like:
-- Open-source protocols and tools
-- Developer infrastructure
-- Educational resources
-- Security research

-### My Mission
+### My Goal

-I'm exploring **RetroPGF (Retroactive Public Goods Funding)** - a innovative funding mechanism that rewards contributors *after* they've already created value, rather than betting on what they might create in the future.
+I'm exploring **RetroPGF (Retroactive Public Goods Funding)**, a creative funding method that rewards people after they've made valuable contributions.
+My goal is to enhance this system to be as automated, transparent, cost-effective, and data-driven as possible.
+This way, other DAOs and projects can begin compensating their open-source contributors more efficiently.
+Although I recognize that not every impact area can fully adopt these ideas, there's still a lot of room to make the current system better.

 ## 🔬 Current Project Infrastructure